cogini/multi-env-deploy/terraform/README.md

 ## Structure

 Using Terragrunt, we separate the configuration into common modules, app configuration and environment-specific variables.

-Under the `terraform` directory is the common `modules` directory and a directory for each app, e.g. `foo`:
+Under the `terraform` directory is the `modules` directory and a directory for each app, e.g. `foo`:

 ```
 terraform